IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/04-conditionals.md

 end
 ```
 {: .source}

-So if we run this conditional for the inflammation-01.csv, the output will be
+So, if we run this conditional for the *inflammation-01.csv* dataset, the output will be
 ```matlab
 Problem detected: Suspicious looking maximum!
 ```
 {: .output}
 which means that we have detected a problem in the first dataset.
-Try to run this conditional to the first three dataset to check if the other two datasets also have a problem.
+Try to run this conditional on the first three dataset to check if the other two datasets also have a problem.

-## Next
-In the next module we're going ........................

 [Go to Module 5 (Functions)]({{ site.baseurl }}/modules/05-functions){: .next-link}